-At the time of payment, the City will index the contribution in accordance with quarterly updates to the Consumer Price Index (All Groups Index) for Sydney using the formula below.
+At the time of payment, Council will index the contribution in accordance with quarterly updates to the Consumer Price Index (All Groups Index) for Sydney using the formula below.
 If the current CPI is less than the previous CPI, the current CPI shall be taken as not less than the previous CPI.

-Indexed development contribution C {payment} = $\frac{C{consent} \ x \ CPI{payment}}{CPI{consent}}$ Where: Cconsent = the original development contribution required by the development consent CPI {payment} = is the Sydney All Groups Consumer Price Index as published by the Australian Bureau of Statistics at the time of payment CPI {consent} = is the Sydney All Groups Consumer Price Index as published by the Australian Bureau of Statistics at the time of consent.
+Indexed development contribution $C{payment}$ = Cconsent x CPI {payment} CPI {consent} Where: $C{consent}$ = the original development contribution required by the development consent CPI payment = is the Sydney All Groups Consumer Price Index as published by the Australian Bureau of Statistics at the time of payment CPI {consent} = is the Sydney All Groups Consumer Price Index as published by the Australian Bureau of Statistics at the time of consent.